Liam Wilson Surfs For American Samoa

 - His community services are to clean the beaches, teach surfing to the younger generation, church assignments, promote health and wellness.

-In July 2019, Liam was approached by the Samoa Surfing Association to represent American Samoa for the 2020 Olympics.
+In July 2019, Liam was approached by the Samoa Surfing Association to represent American Samoa for the 2021 Olympics.
 First on the list for Liam was to be accepted by the International Surfing Association (ISA).
-Now as a current ISA member, Liam competes in two ISA events, the 2019 World Surfing Games in Miyazaki, Japan on September 7-15, 2019, the 2019 VISSLA ISA World Junior Surfing Championship in Huntington Beach, California, followed by the Oceana Games in Fiji.
+Now as a current ISA member, Liam competes in two ISA events, the 2019 World Surfing Games in Miyazaki, Japan on September 7-15, 2019, the 2019 VISSLA ISA World Junior Surfing Championship in Huntington Beach, California, followed by the Oceana Games in Samoa.

 In September, American Samoa’s National Olympic Committee (ASNOC) met and accepted Liam as an official member representing American Samoa.
-Hence, Liam is working hard to fund coaching, travel expenses to Japan, and food and lodging.
+Hence, Liam is working hard to fund coaching, travel expenses to El Salvador, and food and lodging.
 The determined athlete that he is, Liam has supported himself by teaching surf lessons and being a cook at a local restaurant all while attending Kamehameha Schools in Honolulu.